CrazyVito11/traefik-reverse-proxy/README.md

 > [!IMPORTANT]
 > We assume that you use the ".localhost" top level domain in this container.
 >
-> If you use something else, you will also have to update the router rule inside the `docker-compose.yml` file of this repository and all the project that you are hosting.
+> If you use something else, you will also have to update the domains inside the `.env` file of this repository and all the project that you are hosting.

 ### Start the container